Do elevator “Close Door” buttons really work?

 Freight elevators are not required to adhere to ADA guidelines, so there is no three-second minimum window to prevent the "Close Door" button from working.

-• Australia may or may not have a built in delay for the button to work, according to the same Reddit thread, but I was not able to find corroborating evidence to confirm or deny.
+• Australia: Australia may or may not have a built in delay for the button to work, according to the same Reddit thread, but I was not able to find corroborating evidence to confirm or deny.

 Curious about how the world works?